How to Apply

 - Personal statement of professional goals

-- Copy of diploma from your medical school, graduate school and/or dental school
+- Copy of diploma from your medical school

 - Official test transcripts for all applicable examinations